 Instead of pushing yourself and risking further, lasting injury, seek help from an experienced attorney who can advise you on your rights to receive compensation for the costs and struggles that come with a long recovery.

-When Soft Tissue Damage is Severe
+When Soft Tissue Injury is Severe

 Some acute traumas cause severe soft tissue injury.

-In these cases, it’s even more crucial to seek immediate medical attention to avoid suffering long-term tissue damage.
+In these cases, it’s even more crucial to seek immediate medical attention to avoid suffering long-term soft tissue damage.
 Severe soft tissue injuries can have permanent, and at-time catastrophic, consequences for victims.

 - A ‘crack’ or ‘pop’ sound when the injury occurred